tjaymoran/LSE-Test-Data/README.md

 For standard MsAB discovery worklfow download Good backbones (2).geneious and pairable_antibody_fasta.fasta and vhh_fasta.fasta

-For scFV discovery workflows download human_scfv_fasta.fasta.txt
+For scFv discovery workflows download scFv_vh_vl.fasta.txt and download Good backbones (2).geneious ? can we use these for scfv need to research

 FOr Mutein discovery workflows download 1,001 IL21 Mutein Sequences (1).geneious